 Your landlord, housing association or managing agent will need to provide us with your details in order to be registered on our system.
 We cannot accept registrations from residents themselves.
 If you suspect you are not registered then please contact your landlord in advance of calling Switch2.

-If you haven’t received your welcome pack, and are new to Switch2: Please call us on 03333212010 or email firstname.lastname@example.org.
+If you haven’t received your Switch2 welcome letter which will include your account number, please call us on 0333 321 2010 or email firstname.lastname@example.org.